The Perks of Traveling by Australian Railway

-More commonly known as XPT, this high-speed train is among the smartest options to take if you plan to travel through Australia.
-The XPT trains operated by NSW TrainLink are an excellent example of what modern trains should be like, boasting fast travel times, great onboard amenities, and excellent service.
+Modern high-speed train is among the smartest options to take if you plan to travel through Australia.
+These high-speed trains are an excellent example of what modern trains should be like, boasting fast travel times, great onboard amenities, and excellent service.
 The travelers are welcome to choose between second-class (Economy) and first-class (Business) seating, although you can rest assured that both offer everything you need for a great journey.

 Commonly Asked Questions About Australia Train Travel

 That will be an Electric Tilt train.
 As a rule, it operates at the top speed of 160 km/h (about 100 mph), although tests showed that the train's top possible speed is approximately 210 km/h (130 mph).
 An XPT train mentioned above is a very close second in regards to the top-speed results, also providing excellent onboard amenities and great service during the journey.

 Types of trains in Australia: what should I know?

 The country boasts a very developed railway network, offering several types of train connections.
 The most popular types are urban rail (such as metro trains and city trams), long-distance tourist trains (including Indian Pacific, The Ghan, and The Overland) and passenger routes, and high-speed trains.